omron-sinicx/FairTalk/README.md

 We use [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) to extract features from videos.
 Please refer to the link for the detail.
 ### (Need to add how to setup OpenFace here)
 Then run ./scripts/apply_openface.sh

+## Convert the result .csv into 25fps (or 30fps)
+It is necessary to make sure that the above outputs from different videos have the same fps for the subsequent processing.
+25fps or 30fps is desirable.
+The script for conversion is under preparation.

 ## Preprocessing, and combine ASD and OpenFace
 Run ./code/ASD2csv_new.ipynb